xenify-io/litepaper/README.md

 With a total supply capped at around 5.01 million, DXN tokens offer long-term stability and scarcity.
 The distribution process occurs in one-day cycles, starting with an initial reward pool of 10,000 DXN tokens, which decreases by approximately 0.2% per cycle, promoting a gradual distribution.
 Moreover, DXN tokens staked within the protocol generate native token rewards each time a new XEN burn occurs, providing an extra incentive for users to participate in the DBXen ecosystem.

 In conclusion, DBXen (DXN) aspires to build a sustainable, transparent protocol that benefits the community by addressing inflation and offering staking opportunities.
-By leveraging the collective power of the XEN community, DBXen aims to create a more equitable, decentralized, and prosperous digital asset landscape within the XEN ecosystem.
+By leveraging the collective power of the Xenian community, DBXen aims to create a more equitable, decentralized, and prosperous digital asset landscape within the XEN ecosystem.
 This environment empowers users to actively participate and enjoy the rewards of their involvement.
 With a steadfast commitment to fairness, transparency, and innovation, DBXen is set to make a lasting impact on the XEN ecosystem, contributing to its overall success.

 <br>